woshilaiceshide/s-server/README.md

 It's targeted for small footprint when running, with extensibility for mulit-threading when processing http requests' business.

+Note that I've refactored s-server very much since version 1.x.
+Version 2.x is not compatible with version 1.x, and the latter one will not be supported in the future.

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!
 * only one single thread is needed for basic running, and this thread can be used as an external task runner and a fuzzy scheduler. (the builtin fuzzy scheduler may be disabled when constructing the server instance.)